ascorbic/cdn-cache-control/README.md

 The module exports a single class, `CacheHeaders`, which is a subclass of the fetch [`Headers`](https://developer.mozilla.org/en-US/docs/Web/API/Headers) class.
 It provides a chainable API for setting cache headers.
 By default it sets the `Cache-Control` and `CDN-Cache-Control` headers to sensible defaults for content that should be cached by the CDN and revalidated by the browser.

 It can be instantiated with a `HeadersInit` value, which lets you base it on an existing `Headers` object, or an object or array with existing header values.
 In that case it will default to using existing `s-maxage` directives if present.

+You can pass a `cdn` value as the second argument to set the CDN cache control header.
+In some cases this will enable targeted cache header names. e.g. for Netlify it will use the `Netlify-CDN-Cache-Control` header.
+Currently supported values are `netlify`, `vercel`, `cloudflare` and `akamai`.
+If you don't pass a value, or pass an unsupported one it will use the generic `CDN-Cache-Control` header.
+It will also attempt to detect the platform automatically on Vercel and Netlify.

 ### Use cases